EVIDENCE BASED TREATMENT

 Duration of treatment

-Most people have weekly/ bi weekly sessions, but less regular sessions are also possible, and just as effective long term.
+Most people have bi weekly sessions, but more frequent or less regular sessions are also possible, and just as effective long term.
 Session length is 50 mins.
 Most of the treatment modalities I use have been shown to be effective over a short period of time, with an average length of around 10-12 weekly sessions.
-That being said, depending on your needs the therapy period can be shorter or longer.
+That being said, depending on your needs, or what you are looking for, the therapy period can be shorter or longer.

 Anxiety can add daily life difficulties.
 Around 30% of people experience clinical levels of anxiety at some point in their lifetime.
 Some of the common symptoms of anxiety include :